eclipse-tractusx/item-relationship-service/docs/concept/#322-Provisioning-of-contract-definiton-for-assets/#322-Provisioning-of-contract-definiton-for-assets.md

 # <ins>Overview</ins> <a name="overview"></a>
 The exchange of assets via the EDC takes place after a successful contract negotiation in which it is checked whether the consumer has authorized access to the data asset.
 This access is automatically checked by the EDC via so-called AccessPolicies.
 The consumer is only granted access to the data after a successful check.
-During contract negotiation the edc stores audits the following artefacts edc:ContractAgreement and edc:ContractNegotiation these audit information could be requested over the edc management api.
+During contract negotiation the edc stores audits to the artefacts edc:ContractAgreement and edc:ContractNegotiation.
+These audit information can be requested over the edc management API.
 To request the mentioned artefacts over the management api the ContractAgreementDto:@id is required.
 This specific id must therefore be stored and linked for the exchanged asset in order to be able to determine the corresponding contract agreement later on.